Tiffinger-Thiel-GmbH/atwhy/README.md

 ## Installation

 You have several options to install atwhy:
+* Just use docker to run a minimal image (It is multi-arch so it works on x64 and arm):
+  `docker run --rm -i -p 4444:4444 -v $PWD:/project ghcr.io/tiffinger-thiel-gmbh/atwhy atwhy`
+  You may add an alias to your shell for this.
 * [Install Go](https://go.dev/dl/) and run `go install github.com/Tiffinger-Thiel-GmbH/atwhy@latest`.
   You may need to restart after installing Go to have the PATH setup correctly.
 * [Download a matching binary from the releases](https://github.com/Tiffinger-Thiel-GmbH/atwhy/releases) and put somewhere in your PATH.
   Note that they are currently not signed -> MacOS and Windows may not like that...
-* Just use docker to run a minimal image (It is multi-arch so it works on x64 and arm):
-  `docker run --rm -i -p 4444:4444 -v $PWD:/project ghcr.io/tiffinger-thiel-gmbh/atwhy atwhy`
-  You may add a alias to your shell for this.

 ## Usage